 Did you know your website could be getting lots of great traffic, then overnight it disappears based on how Google changes its algorithms?
 That’s why understanding more about how Google works really matters to your blog or business.
-Here, SEO Expert Paul D’Ambra gives the low down on Google Core’s Latest Update.
+Here, Marketing Consultant Paul D’Ambra gives the low down on Google Core’s Latest Update.

 Never heard of the term ‘Google Core Update’?
 Well, don’t worry, you are not alone.
 As we all know the digital world has evolved rapidly and the big players continually tweak their algorithms to grow their audience, develop new promotional products and ultimately grow their advertising revenues.